-So what's the problem with a riding mower that won't start just clicks?
-The most common reason for the clicking sound when you turn the key is a flat battery, other possible reasons include:
+So what’s the problem with a riding mower that won’t start just clicks?
+The most common reason for a clicking sound on a riding mower, when you turn the key is a flat battery.
+Other possible reasons include:

 - Dirty / Loose Battery Connection